 |

-residentialy blocks and districts it's getting younger and more
+to its new residentialy blocks and districts it's getting younger

-itself has swept through the city, leaving long rows of trees and
+Taiga itself has swept through the city, leaving long rows of trees

-shrubs behind.
-Dense Far Eastern forests which reach up to the city and
+and shrubs behind.
+Dense Far Eastern forests which reach up to the

-the broad ribbon of the Amur fill the air with fascinated freshness.
+city and the broad ribbon of the Amur fill the air with fascinated

-most important and busiest airlines of the country, besides, Khabarovsk
+the most important and busiest airlines of the country, besides,

-is a large port on the Amur, famous for its "river-sea" operations.
+Khabarovsk is a large port on the Amur, famous for its "river-sea"

 |